-All practices Switch implements in support of this policy are directed by Switch's EVP of Strategy and executed through the government affairs team in accordance with the policy directive.
-Under the direction and vision of our CEO, Switch's EVP of Strategy develops political contribution activities and process all political support requests for consideration.
-The CFO, President and CEO review plans, budget and overall progress on a regular basis.
+All practices Switch implements in support of this policy are directed and executed by Switch's SVP of Government and Public Affairs in accordance with the policy directive.
+Under the direction and vision of our CEO, Switch's SVP of Government and Public Affairs develops political contribution strategies and processes all political support requests for consideration.
+The CFO, President and CEO review plans, budgets and overall progress regular basis.